 A Denial Of SSD Benefits Is Not The Final Say

-Hiring a competent, caring SSD or SSI lawyer like Susan M. O'Malley is how you avoid denial and discouragement.
-Susan M. O'Malley knows the system, because she has been working (successfully) in it for many years.
+Susan M. O’Malley is a Certified Specialist in Social Security Disability Law in the state of North Carolina.
+She is here to help you avoid denial and discouragement.
+Ms. O’Malley knows the system because she has been working (successfully) in it for many years.

-These are the steps she takes to improve your chances of success getting SSD benefits.
+These are the steps Ms. O’Malley takes to improve your chances of success getting SSD benefits.

 - Pulling your medical records together.
 Clinics and providers respond much more quickly with records when an attorney asks for them.
 Ms. O’Malley reviews these records to ensure that they are complete and up to date.